contanpe/PSCI/Theory Roadmap and Abstract.md

 That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.

+This, geometrically, creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

 2. **2D, 3D, etc**
 The higher dimensions are actually axis of spin, arising when phi gains an exponent.